dmitryvinn/dvinnik.dev/src/data/events/2018/jvmcon/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'JVMCon'
-description: 'The JVM (Java, Scala and all other JVM languages) conference where you create the program!'
+description: 'The JVM (Java, Scala and all other JVM languages) conference where you create the program with a wide range of subjects, from language features to flying drones, project reports or anything else that involves a JVM.'
 date: '2018-01-30'
 tags: ['java']
 published: true